The Walt Disney Company Latin America

 The Walt Disney Company Latin America is one of The Walt Disney Company's international divisions.
 It is responsible for the Disney brand and its businesses throughout the region.
-It has offices in Argentina, Brazil, Mexico and Miami.
+It has offices in Argentina, Brazil, Colombia, Mexico and Miami.

-The company owns and operates the Latin American versions of Disney Channel, Disney Junior, ESPN and Radio Disney.
+The company owns and operates the Latin American versions of Disney Channel, Disney Jr., ESPN and Radio Disney.
 The Walt Disney Company Latin America also produces content as well with other media companies.

+On 2 December 2024, Disney announced the closure of all its channels in Brazil except ESPN on 28 February 2025.
+In Hispanic America, the channels will continue to operate.